+IMPACT WATER USE AND QUALITY RESPONSIBILITY

+This section deals with water use and quality issues and actions that need to be implemented during

+construction

-IMPACT WATER USE AND QUALITY RESPONSIBILITY This section deals with water use and quality issues and actions that need to be implemented during construction PHASE CONSTRUCTION MC, EO, ECO, CLO MITIGATION / Water Use METHOD 1.
-Develop a sustainable water supply management plan to minimize the impact to natural systems by STATEMENT managing water use, avoiding depletion of aquifers and minimizing impacts to water users.
-Engineer 2.
+PHASE CONSTRUCTION MC, EO, ECO, CLO

+MITIGATION / Water Use

+METHOD STATEMENT Develop a sustainable water supply management plan to minimize the impact to natural systems by managing water use, avoiding depletion of aquifers and minimizing impacts to water users.
 Water must be reused, recycled or treated where possible.
-3. Consultation with key stakeholders to understand any conflicting water use demands and the community's dependency on water resources and conservation requirements within the area.
+Consultation with key stakeholders to understand any conflicting water use demands and the community's dependency on water resources and conservation requirements within the area.
+Water Quality.
+The quality and quantity of effluent streams discharged into the environment including stormwater should be managed and treated to meet applicable effluent discharge guidelines.
+Efficient oil and grease traps or sumps should be installed and maintained at refuelling facilities, workshops, fuel storage depots, and containment areas and spill kits should be available with Engineer

+Stormwater 6.
+The site must be managed in order to prevent pollution of drains, downstream watercourses or groundwater, due to suspended solids and silt or chemical pollutants.
+7. Silt fences should be used to prevent any soil entering the stormwater drains.
+8. Temporary cut off drains and berms may be required to capture stormwater and promote infiltration.
+9. Promote a water saving mind set with construction workers in order to reduce water wastage.